If you’re short for time in the UK’s capital, here’s our easy to follow London in a day itinerary to help you tick off all the bucketlist spots.

 St Paul’s Cathedral

-One of the most famous and recognisable sights of London, St Paul’s Cathedral is most commonly known for its intricate dome.
+One of the most well known and recognisable sights of London, St Paul’s Cathedral is famous for its intricate dome.
+However, you really have to step inside and and see the interior to fully appreciate this amazing building.

-Standing at 111 metres high, it was once the tallest building in London from 1710 to 1967, and the dome is still among the highest in the world.
+Standing at 111 metres high, St Paul’s was once the tallest building in London.
+Interestingly, the dome remains among the highest in the world.

-However, we recommend booking your St Paul’s Cathedral Entry Ticket in advance.
+We recommend booking your St Paul’s Cathedral Entry Ticket in advance to explore this beautiful cathedral.

 The London Eye